znes/angus-scenarios/documentation/scenario-description.md

 processes are not modelled.
 * The model only covers the residential hotwater and space heating demand.

 ## Generation capacity

 For Germany installed capacities of the NEPScenario 2019 2030C are implemented.

 ![Installed capacities](installed_capacities.pdf)

+In the TYNDP2018 and Ehighway scenario gas fired power plants are not seperated into CCGT and OCGT.
+Therefore a factor of 0.5 [ISE2011] is used to split the total gas capacity into these to technologies.

 ### Conventional energies